FluxBilling

 In short

-FluxBilling offers self-hosted billing software on its Business tier: you run the full platform — billing, DCIM, IPAM, and provisioning — on infrastructure you control, under a License Key.
-Unlike the managed Hosted Edition (Lite, Plus, and Professional), the Self-Hosted Edition keeps every record on your own servers; your end customers’ personal data never reaches FluxBilling.
+FluxBilling offers self-hosted billing software on its Business tier — €44.95/month plus a one-time €500 self-host fee: you run the full platform — billing, DCIM, IPAM, and provisioning — on infrastructure you control, under a License Key.
+Unlike the managed Hosted Edition (Lite, Starter, and Professional), the Self-Hosted Edition keeps every record on your own servers; your end customers’ personal data never reaches FluxBilling.
 The instance transmits only licensing telemetry — instance identifiers, aggregate usage counts, and hashed infrastructure identifiers — for validation and updates.
 Commercially it is a subscription, not a perpetual license: you keep the monthly Business subscription and add a one-time self-host fee, and the License Key stays valid while the subscription is active.
 If you need self-hosting on a cheaper tier or a true lifetime license, WHMCS, Blesta, HostBill, or ClientExec are a better fit — FluxBilling self-hosts only on Business, by design.

 Hosted vs Self-Hosted